President Ramkalawan takes office in the Seychelles

 In a ceremony that marked an unprecedented handover from one political party to another, Ramkalawan, 59, called for unity on the 115-island Indian Ocean archipelago.

-The Anglican priest was credited with 54.9 percent of the vote in the first round of a presidential election held last week, defeating incumbent Danny Faure.
+The Anglican priest was credited with 54.9 percent of the vote in the first round of a presidential election held on Sunday, defeating incumbent Danny Faure.

 It was the new president's sixth attempt to win election.